hackthedev/silentshare-shipping/README.md

   - Spam penalties
   - Incorrect event data
   - Manually voted penalties
+- Rate Limits
+  - When a server rate limits a request it will automatically go to the next available server, acting like a load balancer!

 These penalties are for the many different servers that relay requests or serve files through the network as there is no real client to client communication.
 Every Server Node has a trust score of a server.
 With each penalty, that trust score is going down, until the server gets automatically blocked.
 This way bad actors are automatically being purged from the network.